Surge Protectors: What They Do And How To Choose The Right One

 Lightning storms or problems with your city’s transformer are the most common power surges that happen on a large scale.
 Having a surge protector for your home or business will give you peace of mind about your devices without too much extra work.

-Electricians with Connect Building Services can help answer your questions about surge protectors or install the best one for your home.
+Electricians with Connect Heating, Air, Plumbing, Electrical & Refrigeration can help answer your questions about surge protection or install the best one for your home.